junxit/us-congress-code/title-25/chapter-14/sec-610a.md

 section: 610a
 ---

 # § 610a.
-Sale or exchange of lands; money equalization payments
+Omitted

-Any land or interest in land now owned or hereafter acquired by or in trust for the Swinomish Indian Tribal Community may be sold or exchanged for other land or interest in land within, adjacent to, or in close proximity to the boundaries of the Swinomish Indian Reservation, and the land values involved in an exchange must be equal or be equalized by the payment of money.
+## Notes

-## Source credit
+### Codification

-(Pub.
+Section, Pub.
 L. 90–534, § 2, Sept.
 28, 1968, 82 Stat.
-884.)
+884, which authorized the sale or exchange of lands owned by or in trust for the Swinomish Indian Tribal Community and required that the land values involved in an exchange be equal or be equalized by the payment of money, was omitted from the Code as being of special and not general application.